MicrosoftDocs/microsoft-365-community/docs/basics/Glossary.md

 Targeted Release can be enabled in two ways: per tenant and per user.
 The two different ways of setting this preference result in different changes.
 Some updates only make sense in the context of a tenant (e.g., Communication sites) and others can make sense in the context of a person.
 Giving users Targeted Release does *not* mean they will see all updates sooner, only those which make sense in a person context.

-Finally, once you have Targeted Release turned on, it is very hard to go back. your users will be used to new functionality, and you would be removing it.
-Thus the warning above about not using Targeted Release in a production tenant.
+Finally, once you have Targeted Release turned on, it is very hard to go back.
+Your users will be used to new functionality, and you would be removing it.
+Thus the warning above about not using Targeted Release in a production tenant is also relevant from a change management perspective..

 ### Taxonomy